Photos: Pro-Trump Supporters Breach the Capitol Building

 Andrew Harnik/AP

-Capitol police try to hold back protesters outside the east doors to the House side of the Capitol, Jan 6, 2021.
+Capitol police try to hold back protesters outside the east doors to the House side of the Capitol in Washington, DC, Jan.
+6, 2021.

 22/23